Clint Hocking: Ludonarrative dissonance

-In a 2007 blog post, Hocking coined the term ludonarrative dissonance as a term for the conflict between a video game's narrative told through the story and the video game's narrative told through the gameplay.
-Ludonarrative, a compound of ludology and narrative, refers to the intersection in a video game of ludic elements (gameplay) and narrative elements.
+In a 2007 blog post, Hocking coined the term ludonarrative dissonance, which he defined as the perceived conflict between a video game's narrative told through the story and the narrative told through the gameplay.
+Ludonarrative, a portmanteau of ludology and narrative, refers to the intersection in a video game of ludic elements (gameplay) and narrative elements.
 In the post, he critiqued BioShock (2007), feeling that while the narrative wants the protagonist to be selfless, the actual mechanics of BioShock rely on selfishness and the pursuit of power.

 Personal life

 Hocking has a wife and one son.
 He identifies as a socialist.